GeorgeMP129/Public-Project-Diffraction/README.md

 # Public-Project-Diffraction
 The abandoned passion project of an unassuming baku

-Note about project: All music has been removed from this public repository to prevent use without permission.
+Note about project: All music, sound effects and paid assets (most notably the water shader) has been removed from this public repository to prevent use without permission and avoid licensing issues.
-I also advise caution in using any sound effect files in the project, as it consists of quite a few bought assets from the Unity Asset Store, one of which being controversial (iirc named Ultimate SFX bundle).
 Feel free to use all of the sprites, though.
 The baku wishes you the best in your creative endeavors.

 Link to all sprite .ase files